PreschoolKindergartenFirst Grade

 Screen-Free Summer Days: A Weekly Rhythm for Preschool & Kindergarten

-The secret to a peaceful, screen-free summer isn't a rigid, minute-by-minute schedule that makes you feel like a drill sergeant.
+The secret to a peaceful, screen-free summer is not a strict, minute-by-minute schedule that makes you feel like a drill sergeant.
 It’s about rhythm.
-A rhythm provides 'anchors' for the day-predictable moments of connection and activity that give children a sense of security and purpose.
-When a child knows what comes next, they are less likely to seek digital escape.
+A rhythm creates anchors for the day, predictable moments of connection and activity that help children feel safe and grounded.
+When a child knows what comes next, the urge to reach for digital escape usually fades.

 Structure isn't the enemy of fun; it's the foundation that allows real play to happen.- Sunny Hedge